Blind Justice (TV series)

 Blind Justice is an American crime drama television series created by Steven Bochco about a blind New York City police detective.
-It was introduced mid-season on March 8, 2005, to fill the time slot left by Bochco's highly successful NYPD Blue, which had just aired its final episode after a 12-year run.
+It aired on ABC from March 8 to June 21, 2005, to fill the time slot left by Bochco's highly successful NYPD Blue, which had just aired its final episode after a 12-year run.
 The show ran for only one season, with 13 episodes broadcast.

 Plot

 A New York City police detective named Jim Dunbar and his partner are ambushed by a gunman with an AK-47.
 Three other officers are out of ammunition, and Dunbar's partner is frozen in fear.
 Dunbar takes action but also takes a bullet leaving him blind.
 He sues the police force and is allowed to keep his job despite his blindness.
 He is partnered with Detective Karen Bettancourt who doubts his ability to effectively do his job.
 He also must deal with self-doubt and his wife Christie's doubts by seeing a psychiatrist.